uber/Cadence-Docs/src/blog/_posts/2022-03-31 community-spotlight-update-march-2022.md

 So if possible we would like you to start posting your Cadence questions on [StackOverflow](https://stackoverflow.com/).

-- Create you question in StackOverflow
+- Create your question in StackOverflow
-- Post the StackOverflow question link in the Cadence Slack support channel
+- Post the StackOverflow question link in the Cadence Slack #support channel
 - A response to your question will be posted to StackOverflow

 Other community members will be able to search StackOverflow for the details of the your question and see the response.
 We hope that this will make it easier for people to find answers to common questions.